AgenaTrader/AgenaScript-documentation/sources/keywords.md

 ### Description

-The Falling() method allows you to test whether an “is falling” condition exists, i.e. whether the current value is smaller than the value of the previous bar.
+The Falling() method allows you to test whether an "is falling" condition exists, i.e. whether the current value is smaller than the value of the previous bar.

 See [*CrossAbove()*], [*CrossBelow()*], [*Rising()*].